codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’m reading a book on the history of glue – can’t put it down.
+People who don't eat gluten are really going against the grain.

 ## Daily Trivia

-How many bytes are in a single Kibibyte?
+What is the name of Layer 7 of the OSI model?
- 1. 1000
+ 1. Present
- 2. 2400
+ 2. Session
- 3. 1024
+ 3. Network
- 4. 1240
+ 4. Application

 <details>
   <summary>Answer</summary>
-  1024
+  Application
 </details>